pablang/forgetmenotlist/README.md

 Run `bundle install` in the CLI to install all required gems.

-Run `rake db:migrate` to set up database
+Run `rake db:setup` to set up the database

 Run the app by typing `rails s` in the CLI.